How a Pacemaker Prevents Bradycardia: A practical guide

 -

 Long-term management of a pacemaker involves regular follow-up appointments with a cardiologist.
-These appointments usually include ECG monitoring and pacemaker checks to ensure the device is functioning correctly.
+And these appointments usually include ECG monitoring and pacemaker checks to ensure the device is functioning correctly.
 The battery life of a pacemaker typically lasts several years, and eventual replacement will be necessary.
 The cardiologist will monitor the battery's function and will schedule a replacement before it becomes depleted.
 Patients are also advised to avoid strong electromagnetic fields, such as those produced by MRI machines, which can potentially interfere with the pacemaker's function.

 Scientific Explanation of Pacemaker Function